 If you really must change the public interfaces of the tool, always discuss this with the @ESMValGroup/esmvaltool-coreteam.
-Try to deprecate the feature first by issuing a DeprecationWarning using the warnings module and schedule it for removal three minor versions from the latest released version.
-For example, when you deprecate a feature in a pull request that will be included in version 2.3, that feature could be removed in version 2.5.
+Try to deprecate the feature first by issuing an ESMValCoreDeprecationWarning using the warnings module and schedule it for removal two minor versions from the upcoming release.
+For example, when you deprecate a feature in a pull request that will be included in version 2.5, that feature should be removed in version 2.7:

 Mention the version in which the feature will be removed in the deprecation message.
 Label the pull request with the deprecated feature label.
 When deprecating a feature, please follow up by actually removing the feature in due course.